joeld42/tk_pellyimg/README.md

 On demand image processing and thumbnailing for the Pelican static site generator.

+NOTE: Under construction don't use it yet.

 Installation
 ------------

 This plugin can be installed via:

     python -m pip install pelican-tkpellyimg

+(except not really)

 Contributing
 ------------